harshshambhuwani/flutter-sample-web-app/README.md

-# Flutter Web Fullscreen App
+# Flutter Sample Web App

 This is a Flutter web project that demonstrates:
 - **Dynamic Image Display:** Enter a URL to load an image.